Chronic inflammation that comes with ageing might be due to industrialisation

 The findings highlight the importance of considering cultural, environmental and lifestyle factors when researching aging processes, and challenge existing paradigms around inflammaging.
 Future research could explore how specific environmental conditions modulate inflammaging and its effect on health outcomes, which could lead to more targeted approaches for preventing age-related diseases across different global populations.

-Note: Not all attachments are visible to the general public
+Note: Not all attachments are visible to the general public.
+Research URLs will go live after the embargo ends.

-The URL will go live after the embargo lifts.
+Research Springer Nature, Web page The URL will go live after the embargo lifts.

-Media contact details for this story are only visible to registered journalists.
+Contact details are only visible to registered journalists.